Bikes by Trek , Whyte , Ridgeback & Wisper

 With bikes such as Trek Powerflys with 500Wh batteries, we commonly hear customers say they've done a hilly 40 miles and still had good power left.

-We do have one customer who gets 100 miles to a charge, but she rides mainly on the flat, is quite light weight and doesn't need to use high power settings, so this is certainly not the range an average rider could expect on a hilly route !
+We do have one customer who gets over 100 miles to a charge, but she rides mainly on the flat, is quite light weight and doesn't need to use high power settings, so this is certainly not the range an average rider could expect on a hilly route !

 How much will a new battery cost ?